apache/maven-site/content/markdown/configure.md

 If set, this is considered the base directory of the Maven project.
 If not set, the launcher scripts search for a `.mvn` folder towards the root of the drive, and if found consider that the base directory.

-FIXME:
-The `-f` command line argument overrides this.

 ### `$MAVEN_SKIP_RC` - `%MAVEN_SKIP_RC%`